MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_ Configure your tenant for Microsoft Entra Verified ID.md

 ### Set access policies for the key vault

-A Key Vault [access policy](../../key-vault/general/assign-access-policy.md) defines whether a specified security principal can perform operations on Key Vault secrets and keys.
+A Key Vault defines whether a specified security principal can perform operations on Key Vault secrets and keys.
 Set access policies in your key vault for both the Verified ID service administrator account, and for the Request Service API principal that you created.
 After you create your key vault, Verifiable Credentials generates a set of keys used to provide message security.
 These keys are stored in Key Vault.
 You use a key set for signing, updating, and recovering verifiable credentials.

 ### Set access policies for the Verified ID Admin user